eeronomicon/pizzapizza/README.md

   * Input: user clicks on button to select size
   * Output: user advised to reset pizza to change size

+* User can have an order with multiple pizzas
+  * Input: once user is happy with pizza, user clicks a button to add pizza to order
+  * Output: selected pizza is added to order and the "build a pizza" section is cleared

 ## Setup/Installation Requirements

 * Download the .zip file from GitHub